1-800-935-2620 Speak to a Tour Expert

 Grootfontein/San people

-Embark on a 180-kilometre (112-mile) round-trip to visit the San people.
+Embark on a 180-km (112-mile) round-trip to visit the San people.
 The oldest inhabitants of southern Africa, the San, have lived in this region for at least 20,000 years.
 Listen to their stories and songs and learn how those who still adhere to a traditional way of life emphasise the importance of living in harmony with the environment.

 Meals: Breakfast Dinner